 and can be hung from any door, tree or railing.
 They work your core into that six-pack wonder that you always wanted, and builds you up from top to toe.
 Resistance Bands really work through your whole body, and once you get the ‘hang’ of it, you will start preaching to your fellow travellers too – as this was a turnaround for me.
 They are so light-weight that they have become a constant travel companion.
 Are you converted yet?
 Try them – you will be!

-For your flexibility, stamina, core and overall strength – Pilates is my go-to exercise of choice, and it is amazing how little space you actually need.
+For your flexibility, stamina, core and overall strength – Pilates is my go-to activity, and it is amazing how little space you actually need.
 Granted that you cannot travel around with a thick Pilates mat — but a towel on the floor works just as well.
 I have a new favourite here.
-By downloading the free POPSUGAR Active app, you get new workout sessions every day.
+By downloading free workout apps (POPSUGAR Active for example), you get new sessions every day.
 I also use PopSugar for weight programmes, and then take empty bottles and fill with water or sand.
 Pilates, toning, cardio, weights, top to toe workouts — you choose, press play and go.

 Recommended and Related: